East Harbour Transit Hub: History

 The idea for a station at East Harbour originated from SmartTrack, a 2014 proposal by then-mayoral candidate John Tory to adapt GO Transit rail lines for urban transit.
 There were originally to be 13 new SmartTrack stations; however, by 2021, that number had fallen to five but still included East Harbour.
 The station would be near the site of a former Unilever soap factory.

 By March 2018, the City of Toronto had a master plan to redevelop the East Harbour district and make it a transit-oriented development.
 The development would lie within a former industrial area bounded approximately by the Don River, Eastern Avenue, Booth Avenue and Lake Shore Boulevard.
 Development would include new streets, office buildings and public spaces.
 The city had hoped to make East Harbour a major employment centre, creating 50,000 local jobs.

-In April 2019, the province announced that it would construct the Ontario Line, a light metro, which would replace the city's proposed Relief Line.
-Thus, East Harbour would become an integrated transit hub serving both the light metro as well as GO Transit trains.
-The province wanted East Harbour Transit Hub to be a "Union Station to the east".
+In April 2019, the province announced that it would construct the Ontario Line.
+Thus, East Harbour would become an integrated transit hub serving both subway and GO Transit trains.
+The province wanted the East Harbour Transit Hub to be a "Union Station to the east".

 By April 2021, the province proposed more residential development in the area.
 As of 2022, the plan called for a mixed-use community with 4,300 residential units.

 In July 2023, work started to replace the railway bridge over Eastern Avenue with a wider bridge in order to handle the six tracks to pass through the station.
 On June 17, 2025, construction officially started for the station, to be built by a joint venture of AtkinsRéalis and Bird Construction with Hatch Ltd. as design partner, using an alliance contracting model.